enviyous/enviyous/README.md

 hello people! i've been playing pt since 2016.

 i rp a lot, sit at docks, and i host sometimes. i'm also pretty shy but i hope we can be friends. :-)

+this has also become a bit of a coding account... haha...

 . . .